rkmmorg/swara-application/README.md

 - Local asset references and source archive contents.

 Rendered browser QA and supported WebMCP runtime validation were unavailable in the authoring environment.
 Check final typography and controls on Safari/iOS and Chrome/Android before a public release, especially the smallest supported phones and 200% text zoom.

+## Next features
+- Load songs directly from the Excel source rather than a pre-exported JSON.
+The Excel file can be found at https://publications.rkmm.org/svarakusumanjali.
+For this, maintain a separate editable copy of the Excel file on Cloud (say Zoho/Google Sheets) and link it to this repository.
+This will enable easier updates and corrections, and allow the addition of new songs without editing the JavaScript source.